Get up-to-date with what's happening with the 2025 PSTN Switch Off

 Although 2020 was a year to forget for many people, it was an important one in terms of the 2025 Switch Off.
 Openreach announced it was accelerating plans to move away from its PSTN services and onto a new internet network.
 As a result, this means that more than 118 UK exchange locations will receive over 75% coverage of FTTP by June 2021 making the switch to VoIP even easier for businesses in those areas.

 One city in particular had an interesting 2020.
-Salisbury entered a ‘Stop Sell’ on Tuesday 1 December 2020 meaning that, ever since, businesses in Salisbury have been unable to order any new analogue or ISDN phone lines and they’ve been unable to add new phone lines or channels to existing installations.
+Salisbury entered a ‘Stop Sell’ on Tuesday 1 December 2020 meaning that, ever since, businesses in Salisbury have been unable to order any new analogue or ISDN phone lines.
+They’ve also been unable to add new phone lines or channels to existing installations.
 Although at first glance that might seem harsh, over 22,000 businesses and homes in Salisbury are full fibre enabled, making the city arguably best placed in the country to migrate to VoIP telephony.

 What happens next?